input-output-hk/atala-prism/AnonCred-method-spec.md

 In that way, the user would be able to validate expected source for the resource.
 We want to note that the information related to the signing key is added in the identifier, in order to avoid the server side of the resolution process to tamper the key.
 However, we also need to remark that the resource identifier itself is susceptible to be modified, meaning that a user trying to dereference an identifier needs to trust the identifier's source in the first place.
 This implies that the authenticity of the resource is strongly tight to the authenticity of the identifier, and this is why we consider that supporting an integrity check between an static resource and its identifier is enough for this AnonCred method.
 Adding the authenticity at resource level does not solve the more relevant identifier authenticity, which is the likely intended property to preserve.

 For the case of dynamic resources, we remind the reader that existing SSI protocols already enforce a signature checks at application layer, but we would find it adequate to have an optional authenticity check for the case of dynamic resources in the future version of this AnonCred method.

+### Passing query parameters to the underlying server

+For the case of dynamic resources, some use cases could benefit from the addition of historical versions of a resource.
+If the underlying server hosting the resources keeps their historical changes and exposes them through query parametes in an API, we find it relevant to support in futuure versions of this method a mechanism to forward that query to the server.
+We point out, that this additional query string is part of the identifier per se, as each user may decide to specify different parameters.
+What would be needed are two main parts:
+- An standard query string to send to an underlying server.
+For instance, `resourceVersion`.
+- A way to indicate this AnonCred method that the query parameter should be attached to the final URL before making the resource request.